My recovery journey

 Identity crisis

-For people who have been lifetime drinkers or drug takers to the exclusion of developing adult relationships or life skills and a sense of belonging other than in drinking or drug taking circles, giving up an addiction lifestyle may threaten a sense of identity.
-If this is you, you may feel stressed and no longer sure of ‘who you are’…
+For people who have been lifetime drinkers or drug takers sometimes it is difficult to have a sense of belonging other than in drinking or drug taking circles, and giving up an addiction lifestyle may leave you feeling lost and friendless.
+If this is you…

 • You might join a mutual aid group

-• Have a discussion about this difficult issue with a trusted person to explore ideas creatively.
-Identity is an issue for people in many different situations and walks of life.
+• Have a discussion about this with a trusted person to explore ideas of making new friendships.

-Now you have worked through all the introduction to lifestyle change you can make your own plan…
+Now you have worked through all the resources for lifestyle change you can make your own plan…